Gisco (died 239 BC): First Punic War

-The First Punic War began in 264 BC and was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd century BC.
+The First Punic War began in 264 BCE and was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd century BCE.
 For 23 years, in the longest continuous conflict and greatest naval war of antiquity, the two powers struggled for supremacy, primarily on the Mediterranean island of Sicily and its surrounding waters.
-In 250 BC Carthage's main Sicilian stronghold, Lilybaeum (modern Marsala), was besieged from the land.
+In 250 BCE Carthage's main Sicilian stronghold, Lilybaeum (modern Marsala), was besieged from the land.
 Determined attempts by the Romans to storm the city were repelled.
-By 248 BC the Carthaginians held only two cities on Sicily: Lilybaeum and Drepana; these were well fortified and situated on the west coast, where they could be supplied and reinforced by sea, without the Romans being able to use their superior army to interfere.
+By 248 BCE the Carthaginians held only two cities on Sicily: Lilybaeum and Drepana; these were well fortified and situated on the west coast, where they could be supplied and reinforced by sea, without the Romans being able to use their superior army to interfere.

 After more than 20 years of war, both states were financially exhausted and suffering from a large drop in male citizens of fighting age.
 Evidence of Carthage's financial situation includes their request for a 2,000-talent loan from Ptolemaic Egypt, which was refused.
 Rome was also close to bankruptcy and the number of adult male citizens, who provided the manpower for the navy and the legions, had declined by 17 percent since the start of the war.
 The classicist Adrian Goldsworthy describes Roman manpower losses as "appalling".
-When Hamilcar Barca took command of the Carthaginians on Sicily in 247 BC he was only given a small army and the Carthaginian fleet was gradually withdrawn.
+When Hamilcar Barca took command of the Carthaginians on Sicily in 247 BCE he was only given a small army and the Carthaginian fleet was gradually withdrawn.

-In late 243 BC, realizing they would not capture Drepana and Lilybaeum unless they could extend their blockade to the sea, the Roman Senate decided to build a new fleet.
+In late 243 BCE, realizing they would not capture Drepana and Lilybaeum unless they could extend their blockade to the sea, the Roman Senate decided to build a new fleet.
 With the state's coffers exhausted, the Senate approached Rome's wealthiest citizens for loans to finance the construction of one ship each, repayable from the reparations to be imposed on Carthage once the war was won.
 The result was a fleet of approximately 200 quinqueremes, built, equipped, and crewed at private expense.
 The Carthaginians raised a larger fleet which they intended to use to run supplies into Sicily.
 It was intercepted by the Roman fleet under Gaius Lutatius Catulus and Quintus Valerius Falto, and in the hard-fought battle of the Aegates Islands, the better-trained Romans defeated the undermanned and ill-trained Carthaginian fleet.
 After achieving this decisive victory, the Romans continued their land operations in Sicily against Lilybaeum and Drepana.

 Gisco is first recorded at this time, as the commander of Lilybaeum.
 Its commander during the initial years of the siege was Himilco.
 When he was replaced by Gisco is not known.
 During Gisco's tenure the military situation was quiet around Lilybaeum; the Romans had accepted that they could not storm the city, and had constructed strong earth and timber walls to prevent Carthaginian sorties, but which would also greatly hamper any further assaults on the city.
 The focus of the fighting moved to the north.